xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 <br>

-* **char* getCharacterAddress(char array[][arraySize], int row, int column)**: This function takes as an argument a 2D array.
+* **char&ast; getCharacterAddress(char array[][arraySize], int row, int column)**: This function takes as an argument a 2D array.
 The size of the array is fixed by `arraySize`.
 It also takes a `row` and a `column` that allows you to tap into that specific location in the provided `array`.
 You must return a character pointer that points to the address of the character. **You MUST use pointer notation.**

 ```c++
 const unsigned int rows = 4;